7 Common Home Heating Myths Debunked

 MYTH #5 - I should wait until my furnace breaks down before I consider replacing it.

-By preparing for replacement ahead of time, you can help avoid an emergency situation in the dead of winter.
+By preparing for a system replacement ahead of time, you can help avoid an emergency situation in the dead of winter.
 In many cases, you are able to recoup the cost of a new heating system in a handful of years with the energy savings you receive with higher-efficiency system operation.
 Get better comfort and energy-friendly usage by being proactive about replacement.

 Our Expert Advice: If your furnace is approaching 12 years or older, it's wise to prepare for replacement.
 Request a FREE estimate now »

 MYTH #6 - The bigger the furnace, the more effective it will be at heating my home.

 The size of your heating unit should depend on many factors, including the size of your home, the layout, and the quality and design of the ductwork.
 While bigger may seem 'better', an oversized system will likely short-cycle from frequent transitions between on and off modes, resulting in constant wear and tear or even a system breakdown.

 Our Expert Advice: When buying a new furnace, air handler, and/or heat pump, confirm that your contractor has properly sized the system for your specific home.

 MYTH #7 - When it's time to replace, the furnace BRAND is the most important decision to make.

 While we understand the importance of a good, quality brand furnace, the biggest decision you will make when replacing your HVAC system is WHO you choose to install it.
 When you are getting estimates, be sure to compare not only the price you are quoted but also the quality of the company.
 Even the best furnaces will do a poor job of keeping your home warm and living up to its high-efficiency rating if improperly installed.